 Have you been to Montreal Trudeau Airport recently?
-Tell us about it!
+Write a Review!

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

 - National Bank World Mastercard Lounge - Location: International Departures, Airside, between gates 52 and 53.
 Hours: 5am - 11pm.
-Lounge Access: £29.00 per person for 3 hours (online) to guarantee that you have a seat. » book lounge
+Lounge Access: Book Online (£29.00) • Priority Pass.

-If sleeping in the Montreal Airport does not appeal to you, there are several hotels at/near the airport....
+If sleeping in Montreal Airport does not appeal to you, there are hotels near the airport:

-- Marriott Hotel - connected to the airport through the US Departures terminal.
+- Montreal Airport Marriott In-Terminal Hotel - Connected to the airport through the US Departures terminal.

 To find a cheap room, there is a list of hotels near Trudeau Airport on Tripadvisor that can be sorted by price.